clearlinux/clear-linux-documentation/source/tutorials/wordpress.rst

 .. important::

    This tutorial is for development and testing purposes only.
-Additional steps are required to provide additional security for production systems.
+Additional steps are required to secure production systems.
-   These steps are beyond the scope of this tutorial.
+   Those steps are beyond the scope of this tutorial.